jackson-mediavilla/csci4502-project/code/analysisREADME.txt

 INTRODUCTION

+    This project was done by Vail Dorchester and Jackson Mediavilla.

+    The goal was to analyze baseball data and learn what factors influence player performance.

     I've decided to make this readme for the analysis code to document some of the decisions and thought processes I went through.
 This will hopefully help in writing the report and also in making the code more understandable.